TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/ext-oauth-middleware.md

       url: # token introspection endpoint
       cache: # Tyk will cache the introspection response when `cache.enabled` is set to `true`
         enabled: true/false,
-        timeout: 0 # Length of time for which Tyk should cache the introspection result (seconds).
-"0" means that the introspection result is cached by the end of life of the token
+        timeout: 0 # The duration (in seconds) for which Tyk will retain the introspection outcome in its cache.
+If the value is "0", it indicates that the introspection outcome will be stored in the cache until the token's expiration.
       identityBaseField: # identity claimName
 ```